The first specifics of the MAC's new 13-year television deal with ESPN are starting to emerge, yet more questions linger.

 Kent State, Bowling Green, Ohio, Akron and Miami all responded to Mulhall's inquiry with the same answer: "we got nothin'."
 Toledo had yet to get back.
 Let's assume that the Rockets are in the same boat as their Buckeye State brethren and are missing that little piece of paper, too.
 That's at least half the league that does not have the parameters of an agreement that sends them $670,000 a year.
 An agreement that requires them to update certain aspects of their media and athletic departments to properly fulfill said parameters.

 Now, it's possible that ESPN has been in verbal or e-mail contact with the athletic departments in question.
 It's even possible that representatives from ESPN have visited these schools to see where improvements need to be made.
-Lastly, it's very likely the Mid-Conference offices have the contract in hand, ready for reference if a school needs it.
+Lastly, it's very likely the Mid-American Conference offices have the contract in hand, ready for reference if a school needs it.
 But with every school needing some form of update to their media production outlets (which tend to be funded with donations and public money), wouldn't having this mega-deal in hand be a good idea?

 Coincidence or otherwise, none of the schools Mulhall reached out to are taking part in the first wave of the MAC-ESPN3 partnership.
 So what knowledge do the Bulls, Chips and Huskies have?
 Do they know anymore than the rest of the league?
 Or are their media departments more ready to take on an influx of sports production this winter as opposed to everyone else?
 Did ESPN work to improve these three first for some reason, or were they ready to go?